 - 1. Do not use this unit near water. - 2.
 Never use aggressive cleaners on the casing or on the screen.
 Remove dust, dirt and fingerprints with a soft, dry and non-abrasive cloth.
 More persistent dirt can be removed with a slightly damp cloth using only water.
 Disconnect all cables while doing this.
-Only reconnect them when the product is safely dry. - 3.
-Install in accordance with the manufacturer's instructions.
-Make sure you place the unit on a stable surface before use. - 4.
+Only reconnect them when the product is safely dry. - Install in accordance with the manufacturer's instructions.
+Make sure you place the unit on a stable surface before use.
+If you mount the unit in a rack, be sure to tighten all four screws in the rack mount holes. - 4.
 Connect the unit to an easily accessible electrical outlet close to the unit. - 5.
 When transporting the unit, use accessories recommended by the manufacturer or the original box and padding. - 6.
 Do not install near any heat sources such as radiators, heat registers, stoves, or any other equipment (including amplifiers) producing heat. - 7.
-Do not cover the device while the device is powered on. - 8.
+Do not put the PL-2S Protective Cover (Elektron accessory) on the unit while the unit is powered on. - 8.
 This product, by itself or in combination with amplifiers, headphones or speakers, is capable of producing sound levels that may cause permanent hearing loss.
 Do not operate at a high volume level or at a level that is uncomfortable. - 9.
 Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the unit. - 10.
 Only use attachments/accessories specified by the manufacturer. - 11.
 Unplug this unit during lightning storms or when it is not used for long periods of time. - 12.
 Refer all servicing to qualified service technicians.
 Servicing is required when the unit has been damaged in any way, liquid has been spilled or objects have fallen into the unit, the unit has been exposed to rain or moisture, does not operate normally, or has been dropped.